Skip to main content

 As pre-1970 correspondence material was integrated into the collection in 2007, it became clear that consistency within the original order of the correspondence began to break down as the structure and leadership of the organization changed in the late 1960s.
 As expected with any significant staff turnover or organizational growth period, filing changes and inconsistencies increased.
 These filing differences became especially apparent from 1967 forward.
 Furthermore, as new material was integrated, it was found that office copies retained and filed in this section were meeting up with the carbon copies that had been retained in other divisions, commissions, or office files elsewhere.
 It seems that the correspondence found in Series II from the original deposit were the files maintained by the Executive and administration of the Council, and the papers being integrated from the second deposit where those from other staff scattered throughout the organization.
 (This is seen in the method by which the administration files have names written along the right hand margin of each item).
 The original order maintained during the original processing of the collection holds up, and has been maintained as much as possible, despite inconsistencies.
 It was necessary, however, to attempt to place integrated items into a system that varied.
 Therefore, the researcher should be aware of the following filing methods in the original order:

-In other words, it is necessary for the researcher to check correspondence files in multiple locations in order to get a comprehensive view.
+5. Correspondence also appears throughout the collection in other Series and may or may not be duplicated in the Master or General Correspondence files.
+Please be aware that these filing methods vary depending on the year.
+It is necessary for the researcher to check correspondence files in multiple locations in order to get a comprehensive view.
 It is important to keep in mind that these were working files, and although a simple and logical filing system was in place, the mental organization of the person(s) using them influenced where items were ultimately stored.

 II.
 Comparison to Previous Finding Aid

 Although 30 additional boxes of materials were added to the collection in 2007, the original processing method allowed for large amounts of space inside of many boxes.
 Therefore, after integration and consolidation of the collection, the final result actually reduced the number of manuscript boxes in the collection.
 The basic organization of the collection remains essentially intact, with the largest changes being the separation of Series 7: Projects into three separate series, and the consolidation of Series 8: Miscellaneous and Series 9: Newspaper Clippings into one series now called Series 10: Reference Materials.
-Copies of the old finding aid are available in the Special Collections Reading Room for reference purposes.
-No additional materials were added to the collection when the finding aid was updated in 2016.

 Method of Acquisition